Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

 Several works in the literature address scenarios that share similarities with the one proposed in this paper.
 In \cite{unsourcedMA}, the authors introduce a framework for critical \ac{IoT} applications by prioritizing \textit{alarm messages} over \textit{standard messages} for all nodes.
 They assume that the number of active nodes is random and unknown in each time slot, deriving a random-coding achievability bound on the misdetection and false positive probabilities of both message types over a Gaussian multiple access channel.
 Although their focus is on message type classification, the random nature of node activation aligns with some aspects of our problem.
 In \cite{activityDetection}, the authors focus on improving detection performance in grant-free random access systems where node activation patterns are correlated.
 This correlation aids to enhance system performance, but the work primarily emphasizes activity detection rather than message delivery coordination which are central to our approach.

+To meet strict \ac{URLLC} constraints and reduce signaling overhead, recent research increasingly favors learning-based methods utilizing implicit inter-node coordination.
+Table \ref{tab:literature_comparison} summarizes these prior works to position our approach.
 The work in \cite{learningToSpeak} is the closest one to the current paper.
 The authors consider a scenario where a single shared message must be sent by a set of nodes over shared resources, with signaling constraints necessitating a random access scheme.
 The nodes must coordinate implicitly without inter-node communication to ensure that at least one transmission avoids a collision.
 They propose a solution based on a distributed version of Thompson sampling for Bernoulli \ac{MAB} algorithms that can operate independently on each node after an initial training phase.
 While effective, their approach does not fully address scalability concerns as the number of nodes grows.
 Our work differs in that we consider the transmission of multiple shared messages and explicitly address the need to adapt to dynamic activation probabilities that govern the active sets and can continuously evolve.
 Other works, such as \cite{kalor2018random} and \cite{Ali2018SleepingMB}, focus on throughput maximization by leveraging correlations in activation patterns.
 Similarly, in \cite{StochasticResource}, the authors propose a resource allocation algorithm to design a random access scheme that maximizes both throughput and sum-rate by leveraging correlated activation patterns.
 These works are focused on throughput optimization, which contrasts with our goal of improving the reliability and success probability of transmitting shared messages.

+\Ac{RL}-based techniques have recently been explored in throughput maximization tasks.
+In \cite{marl}, \ac{MARL} is used to design grant-free random access schemes suited for \ac{mMTC} scenarios.
+Similarly, in \cite{rl2}, \ac{RL} is employed to develop a coordinated random access scheme for industrial \ac{IoT} networks, where nodes generate sporadic, correlated traffic.
+Advanced frameworks, such as NOMA-PPO \cite{10-10621640}, have been developed to guarantee strict \ac{URLLC} deadlines via deep \ac{RL}.
+Furthermore, \ac{RL} architectures have been leveraged to achieve generalization across heterogeneous networks for \ac{MAC} protocol design \cite{01-10000805,03-10960644}.
+However, both \ac{RL} and \ac{MARL} approaches tend to suffer from scalability issues, especially in large-scale random access schemes, and are typically bound to the paradigm of \textit{independent} message transmission, where unique resources must be allocated to unique payloads.